magarena/magarena-scripts-builder/README.md

     // This folder should contain scripts whose "image" property needs to be updated. private static final String INVALID_IMAGE_SCRIPTS_FOLDER = "invalid_image_scripts";

+    // This file is created in the OUTPUT_FOLDER and lists any scripts in
+    // INVALID_IMAGE_SCRIPTS_FOLDER which could not be updated. private static final String IMAGE_UPDATE_ERROR_LOG = "SkippedInvalidImageScripts.log";

     // Required.
 Place this file in the INPUT_FOLDER.
     // It is obtained from mtgjson.com.
 It contains every card grouped by set. private static final String JSON_FILE = "AllSets.json";